siberia-dev-sui/-iExec-proyect-blockchain/docs/ARCHITECTURE.md

 - Use environment variables for sensitive data in production

 ⚠️ **IMPORTANT - TESTING:**
-- Always test on Mumbai testnet first
+- Always test on Arbitrum Sepolia testnet first
 - Never test with real funds
 - Verify email delivery before client demo

 ⚠️ **IMPORTANT - CLIENT DEMO:**
-- Have test wallet ready with Mumbai MATIC
+- Have test wallet ready with Arbitrum Sepolia ETH
 - Test the full flow 30 minutes before demo
 - Have backup plan if network is slow
 - Prepare explanation of each step